 Continuing THE LAST OF US was always a risky proposition as it’s a game inherently not in need of a sequel.
 Not that this stopped the hungry fanbase for demanding one, but I don’t think they ever considered just what they were asking in the first place.

 The first game ended on a somber, haunting note, which made good on its dystopian setting.
 The relationship between the two protagonists, built up throughout the Ulyssian road trip across ruined America, was in tatters by the story’s final minutes.
-It was clear that whatever justification the player imagined for themselves was a delusion at best.
+Whatever justification players imagined for themselves was a delusion at best.
 Joel, trying to protect his adopted daughter, turned into a villain, and there was no coming back from it.

-PART II picks up some of these pieces of the story but realizes early that there isn’t much story left to explore.
-So instead, it shifts perspectives to a new protagonist entirely, a young woman called Abby arriving in Wyoming on her quest for vengeance, one that will bring her on a collision course with Ellie before long.
+PART II picks up some of these pieces, but realizes early how little there’s left to explore.
+Instead, it shifts perspectives to a new protagonist entirely, a young woman called Abby arriving in Wyoming on her quest for vengeance, one that will bring her on a collision course with Ellie before long.

-It’s a bold take on the material, one that is hampered by the fact that it’s telling two distinctly different stories it believes are the same even when they’re not.
+It’s a bold take on the material, one hampered by telling two distinctly different stories it believes are the same even when they’re not.
 Just because Abby’s campaign is a reflection on something we’ve played in the past doesn’t make it compelling on its own.
 Likewise, just because all-consuming grief like Joel’s pushes Ellie forward, it doesn’t make her actions equally enjoyable in turn.
-Neil Druckmann, taking over directing duties alone this time around, clearly wants to say something about the cycle of both grace and violence but loses the plot every time he attempts to tie the two together.
+Neil Druckmann, taking over directing duties alone this time around, clearly wants to say something about the cycle of both grace and violence, but loses the plot every time he attempts to tie the two together.

 PART II, for all its faults, is a superb addition to the video game vocabulary as the industry continues to find its voice as an art form.

 In PART II, Abby rescues a young boy named Lev from a violent cult called The Seraphites, hunting him as a dangerous heretic, born into their society as an ill omen they need to stamp out.
 It’s not long before we find out that Lev is a trans-man who the cult keeps deadnaming.
-His crime is that of not following the natural order of things.
+His crime is not following “the natural order of things”.

-And that’s his part in the game.
-We learn startlingly little of him throughout the meager (even though too long) campaign and his part rarely extends beyond his gender.
-Where the first game took its time in revealing Ellie’s immunity, let alone her sexuality, PART II can’t wait to drop the reveal as early as it can and does so in the clunkiest, most obvious way possible.
+We learn startlingly little of him throughout the meager campaign and his part rarely extends beyond his gender.
+Where the first game took its time in revealing Ellie’s immunity and, eventually, sexuality, PART II can’t wait to drop the reveal as early as it can – and does so in the clunkiest, most obvious way possible.
 As progressive as the game desires to be, it still fumbles in defining Lev entirely by his gender.

 Throw in a war between two warring factions of old-world worshipping cultists and a technologically superior military faction, and there’s more than enough material for the entire experience to feel overstuffed.

-I can’t help but feel that PART II should have been two separate games, one entirely for each protagonist, released a few months apart in the style of Clint Eastwood’s LETTERS FROM IWO JIMA and FLAGS OF OUR FATHERS.
+I think PART II would be better served as two separate games, one dedicated to each protagonist, released a few months apart like Eastwood’s dual war epics: LETTERS FROM IWO JIMA and FLAGS OF OUR FATHERS.
 Those films, depicting the battle of Iwo Jima from both perspectives, forced audiences to consider the implications of cheering at violence from one point of view while ignoring the justifications of the other side entirely.
 As an experiment, it’s one of Eastwood’s last times being graceful or subtle and remains one of the new century’s outstanding American films.